 Most of our RV and marine components are readily available from numerous sources.
 However, a few of our components are produced by a small group of suppliers.
 In the case of motorhome chassis, Mercedes-Benz (USA and Canada), Stellantis N.V., Freightliner Trucks, Ford Motor Company, and Spartan RV Chassis are our major suppliers.
 Our relationship with our chassis suppliers is similar to our other supplier relationships in that no specific contractual commitments are engaged in by either party.
 This means that we do not have minimum purchase requirements, and our chassis suppliers do not have minimum supply requirements.
 Our chassis suppliers also supply to our competitors.
 Historically, chassis suppliers resort to an industry-wide allocation system during periods when supply is restricted.
 These allocations have been based on the volume of chassis previously purchased, which could mean our larger competitors could receive more chassis in a time of scarcity.
-Sales of motorhomes rely on chassis supply and are affected by shortages or instability from time to time.
-For example, in the first quarter of Fiscal 2023, the Mercedes-Benz Sprinter chassis became subject to a recall notice, which suspended all retail sales and wholesale shipments of our products built on this chassis, which we believe materially adversely affected our net revenues and earnings for the quarter ended November 26, 2022.
-The exact nature of the remedy and timing for executing the remedy remain uncertain and will further impact our results for the quarter ending February 25, 2023 and potentially beyond.
+Sales of motorhomes rely on chassis became subject to a recall notice, which temporarily suspended all retail sales and wholesale shipments of our products built on this chassis until a recall remedy was implemented.
+While the remedy was implemented in the second quarter of Fiscal 2023 in cooperation with Mercedes-Benz AG, we believe the recall materially adversely affected our net revenues and earnings for the six months ended February 25, 2023.
 Furthermore, decisions by our suppliers to decrease production, production delays or work stoppages by the employees of such suppliers, or price increases could have a material adverse effect on our ability to produce motorhomes and ultimately, on our results of operations, financial condition, and cash flows.
 In Fiscal 2022, one of our suppliers individually accounted for approximately 11% of our consolidated raw material purchases.